ncatlab/nlab-content/pages/3/6/7/3/3763/content.md

 ## Composites

 Composition of double profunctors is, unfortunately, hard to define and not well-behaved.
-Several of the above definitions suggests a possible way to compose them, but not all of these definitions work.
-In particular, there is not a double category of double categories, double functors, and double profunctors.
+Several of the above definitions suggest a possible way to compose them.
+However, not all of these ideas are well-defined, and those that are well-defined are not associative.
+In particular, there is not a double category of double categories, double functors, and double profunctors (although there are various weaker structures, such as a [[virtual double category]] and a [[lax double category]]).

 ### Using internal profunctors

-For instance, internal profunctors can be composed, using a coequalizer, in any category which has coequalizers preserved by pullback---but while $Cat$ has coequalizers, they are not preserved by pullback, so this does not work.
+Internal profunctors can be composed, using a coequalizer, in any category which has coequalizers preserved by pullback.
+However, while $Cat$ has coequalizers, they are not preserved by pullback, so this does not work -- it is not even possible to define actions making the putative "composite" into a double profunctor.
 (This failure has nothing to do with strictness or weakness; [[2-colimits]] in $Cat$ are also not preserved by [[2-pullbacks]].)

 This definition does, however, suggest a replacement for the nonexistent double category of double profunctors.
 Namely, internal categories, functors, and profunctors in *any* category with pullbacks always form a [[virtual double category]], and in fact a [[virtual equipment]].
 Thus, in particular, there is a virtual equipment $DblProf$ of double categories, double functors, and double profunctors.
 In terms of the explicit definition, a cell in $DblProf$ with some given boundary consists of: